ksvedal/uu-chrome-extension/README.md

 ![Extension architecture](/images/extension_architecture.jpg)

-The extension architecture diagram illustrates the layout of the extension.
-Each square represents a class, and the lines visualize how the classes cooperate.
-The purple classes represent the components visible to users.
+The extension architecture diagram depicts the arrangement of the extension.
+Each square represents a component and its associated methods, while the lines illustrate the collaboration between the components.
+The purple boxes signify the components that are visible to users.
+Within the diagram, the sidebar component encompasses the resultheader, including a tabIcon and a collapsible item.
+The messageSender class facilitates communication between the sidebar and the contentScript, enabling user interaction with the web page.
+The interaction between cotentscript.tsx and sidebar.tsx occurs through callback functions.

 ## Conclusion